-Before your App can be made available in an official production capacity, it will need to be approved by Bluebeam’s Integrations team.
+By default, your App will only work in your developer sandbox.
+When you’re ready to let customers enable your App within their Studio Prime spaces, you can Request Production Credentials.
+The App will need to be approved by Bluebeam’s Integrations team first.
 By now, you will have gone through most of the Development Process.

 Requesting Production Credentials

 - In App Management, click the upper-right-hand corner of your App’s card to flip it over, then click “Request Production Credentials”

 - The Integrations Team will review your submission, and email instructions on how to submit your App Approval Documentation, which includes: